idio-sync/rb3e-stagekit-networked/README.md

 * **Video Sync:** Automatically searches for and plays official music videos (via YouTube/VLC) synced to your gameplay.
 Features intelligent filtering to match songs reasonably well.
 * **Song Library:** Browse your RB3E song list directly on your PC, complete with album art fetched from Last.fm.
 Click to jump to song in RB3E song list.
 * **Stats & History:** Tracks session playtime, song history, and all-time top statistics.
 Exportable to CSV/JSON.
+* **Bridge to Home Assistant:** Allows you to automate your smart home devices—such as dimming lights when a song starts or displaying the current track on a dashboard—based on real-time game events.
 * **Social Integration:**
     * **Discord Rich Presence:** Displays your current song, artist, and elapsed time on your Discord profile.
     * **Last.fm:** Real-time "Now Playing" updates and automatic scrobbling (after 50% or 4 minutes of play).